You are currently viewing Bjagay Menchu, the Bone Healing Medicinal Spring in Paro

 Description of Bjagoe Menchu

 The Menchu pond is enclosed to protect the medicinal spring water and the marshes.
 Even today, the imprint of the vulture’s claw is still visible.
 The Menchu underwent a substantial makeover in 2017.
-A project funded by the UNDP’s Global Environmental Facility – Small Grants Programme installed water-heating stoves and solar-powered water-heating systems.
+The UNDP’s Global Environmental Facility – Small Grants Programme funded a project that installed water-heating stoves and solar-powered water-heating systems.

 Bjagoed Menchu has guest rooms, proper bath facilities, toilets, and electricity.
 The Menchu facility is leased out to a local, who has employed a few staff members to manage waste, run a canteen, heat the stones, fill and clean the baths at night, and maintain the lavatory facilities.